 Is love an art?
 Then it requires knowledge and effort.
 Or is love a pleasant sensation, which to experience is a matter of chance, something one “falls into” if one is lucky?
 This little book is based on the former premise, while undoubtedly the majority of people today believe it is the latter.

-In the end, though loving is difficult to learn and practice, it is most worthwhile, and more important than money, fame or power.
+In the end, though loving is difficult to learn and practice, it is most worthwhile and more important than money, fame or power.
 For the mystery of existence reveals itself, if it ever does, through our relationships with nature, productive work and, most of all, through our relationships with other people.
-Thus to experience the depths of life, we should cultivate the art of loving in its many varieties.
+Thus to experience the depths of life, we should cultivate the art of loving.